-Use the Dodge tool to lighten pixels on a target layer, and the Burn tool to darken pixels.
-Brushes palette settings can be chosen separately for each tool.

-Note: The Dodge and Burn tools can't be used on a picture in Bitmap or Indexed Color mode.
-(The Sponge tool is covered on page 129)
+Use the Dodge tool to lighten pixels in small areas or use the Burn tool to darken pixels.
+You can choose different Brushes palette settings for each tool.
+The Dodge and Burn tools can't be used on a picture in Bitmap or Indexed Color mode.